raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

    I prefer open sources at all, but I am using your proprietary Linux-"driver", which just works fine and stable, and I also appreciate the straight fixing log etc.

+4. You also shoud stop abusing "professionalism".
+It's not your task to decide what is professional and what is not since you are building hardware.
+   Building hardware in a professional way includes the support of ideally any software.
+This was your creed up to 2010 but then you got on a wrong path.
+It's not up to you, if your products are being used in a professional way or not.
+That always has been a decision of your customers.
+   "Professional" often is associated with earning money.
+   But that's just a blended view from a certain ideology which I never will support.
+Maybe you might re-think about "profession" at all to understand what is meant by this.

 ### Details
 Your good Linux support in the past made me faithful.